alexmortali/grapple/README.md

  - Ensure arrow displays when scrolling down the page and when clicked return you to the top of the page.
  - Ensure featured categories links transform when hovered over.

+##### Login Page
+ - Enter correct information into the form and ensure user is signed in and redirected to home page with correct message.
+ - Enter an inccorect username/password combination and ensure correct error message is displayed.
+ - Enter no information and submit the form and ensure the required fields message comes up.

+##### Registration Page
+ - Enter information into the form and create an account and ensure user is signed in and redirected to home page with correct message.
+ - Enter an inccorect password combination and ensure correct error message is displayed.
+ - Enter no information and submit the form and ensure the required fields message comes up.
+ - Enter an existing users username to the form with other correct information and ensure the correct error message displays.

 ##### About Page
  - Ensure correct image is shown.
+ - Load the page and observe the count javascript working correctly.
+Some adjustments to the timing here were made.

 ##### Contact Page
  - Ensure Google Map is showing correct location.